ElazarK/content-docs/playbooks/Incident_Enrichment.md

+---
+id: incident-enrichment
+title: Incident Enrichment (Deprecated)
+---

+`Deprecated`

-`Deprecated` We recommend using Default playbook instead.
+We recommend using Default playbook instead.

 Enriches data with the reputation from the incident.
 Data is extracted to the standard locations like File, URL, IP.